Curing the Criminal

 Alternate history thriller

-Grandanew, once a melting pot empire, is now beleaguered by superstitious Eugenics Laws and the second wave of a devastating plague.
-Mehira Nimka, desperate to escape both the disease and the restrictions of her criminal lineage, dreams of Gunther-by-the-Sea.
-A place where they say the population is healthy and anyone can become anything they want, regardless of their bloodline.
+Mehira Nimka, desperate to escape both the Brute Death plague and the restrictions of her criminal lineage, dreams of Gunther-by-the-Sea.
+A place, they say, that is free of the disease.
+A place where anyone can become anything they aspire to, regardless of their bloodline.

-But halfway through her stay, Mehira’s host is murdered, and she is found standing over the body.
-An inquiry would surely exonerate her.
-It would also expose every crime she has committed to get this far, and if Mehira cannot uncover the killer’s identity before the ensuing investigation reveals her own, the only trip she will be taking is the one to the gallows.
+Soon after arrival at the landmaster’s estate, though, Mehira’s host is murdered, and she is found standing over the body.
+And if she cannot uncover the killer’s identity before the ensuing investigation reveals her own, the only trip she will be taking is the one to the gallows.